 Indexed funds are a smart investment because they’re organized to grow at a relatively fixed rate.
 Someone else has done the research and grouped stocks in a proven way.
 Investing in indexed funds, like putting money into bonds, is a good way to make sure you’re coming away with a profit and insulating your investments.

 Many new investors seek out big companies with affordable stock – think anything from JCPenney, which costs under $10 a share, to the pricier Johnson & Johnson, which is now trading at almost $120 and has nearly doubled in price over the past 5 years.
 What you consider affordable depends on your investing budget, of course.

 A diverse portfolio is a profitable portfolio, so spend time assembling a collection of stocks you can rely on.
+Motley Fool stock picks are a great example.
 Follow market trends, think critically about what industries are interconnected, and know when to get out.
 Having a diverse portfolio, after all, doesn’t mean you can sit idly by and expect the money to come rolling in.